200-HOUR

 Learn how to teach all levels from beginner to intermediate by understanding and feeling unique progressions and advanced drills

-Learn how to offer hands-on assists with proper intent and safety combined with direct, clear verbal cues, and biomechanics for mitigating injury
+Learn how to offer Hands-on Assists with proper intent and safety combined with direct, clear verbal cues, and biomechanics for mitigating injury

 Introduction to the Origins of Yoga: Learn about the yoga limbs, history of Mother India, influencers, sacred rituals, terminology, and lineages still active today